genomic-medicine-sweden/gms_16S/README.md

    If you want your own sample names on the results, then use --merge_fastq_pass in combination with --barcodes_samplesheet.
 This requires a barcode sample sheet which is tab separated.
 Se example file "sample_sheet_merge.csv" in "examples" for a demonstration.

+## Usefule env variables
+NXF_WORK = working directory.
+If the work is spread out on different nodes, set this to a shared place. export NXF_WORK=/path/to/your/working/dir
+APPTAINER_TMPDIR
+NXF_SINGULARITY_CACHEDIR
+APPTAINER_CACHEDIR

 ## Credits

 gms16S was originally written by @fwaa93.